Early French Immersion

 The registration will follow Ministry guidelines and Board policy.

-NB.
-Only those applications that have all required documentation as of 3:00 pm on November 30, 2016 will be included in the lottery.
+IMPORTANT: Only those applications that have all required documentation as of 3:00 pm on November 30, 2021 will be included in the lottery.

-Applications to register for Grade 1 French Immersion are handled on a first-come, first-served basis according to the Student Registration Guidelines.
+Applications to register for grades 1 – 7 Early French Immersion are handled on a first-come, first-served basis according to the Student Registration Guidelines.

-- Applications for registration for Grade 1 students living IN the West Vancouver Schools catchment area (West Vancouver, Lions Bay, or Bowen Island) may be submitted online, starting at 8 a.m. on Monday, October 17, 2016.
+- Applications for registration for grade 1-7 students living IN the West Vancouver Schools catchment area (West Vancouver, Lions Bay, or Bowen Island) may be submitted online, starting at 8 a.m. on Friday, October 15, 2021.

-- Applications for registration for Grade 1 students living OUTSIDE West Vancouver may be submitted online, starting at 8 a.m. on Monday, January 16, 2017.
+- Applications for registration for grade 1 – 7 students living OUTSIDE West Vancouver may be submitted online, starting at 8 a.m. on Monday, January 17, 2022.

 - Only those applications where all supporting documentation has been submitted will be placed on the wait-list.

-All online applications require that ORIGINALS of the following documents be submitted to the office of your first choice school:
+All online applications require that GOOD-QUALITY PDF COPIES of all documents be submitted by email to the office of your first choice school, according to the directions on the school websites.

-Lotteries to determine placement in Early French Immersion Kindergarten at École Cedardale and École Pauline Johnson for September 2017 entry will be held at the West Vancouver School Board Office.
+Lotteries to determine placement in Early French Immersion Kindergarten at École Cedardale and École Pauline Johnson for the September 2022 entry will be held at West Vancouver School District offices.

 Registration will follow Ministry guidelines and Board policy.